-Conference Bill's General Provisions.
-The general provisions of the conference version of H.R.
-3058 contain several social rider provisions included in previous appropriations acts.
-The act prohibits the use of District and federal funds to finance a needle exchange program, implement a voter-approved medical marijuana initiative, or provide abortion services except in cases involving rape or incest, or a threat to mother's life.
+The general provisions of P.L.
+109-115 contain several social rider provisions included in previous appropriations acts.
+The act prohibits the use of District and federal funds to finance a needle exchange program, to implement a voter-approved medical marijuana initiative, or to provide abortion services except in cases involving rape or incest, or a threat to mother's life.
 It does not include language included in the Senate bill that would have liberalized District gun control laws.
 The act does include a provision transferring 15 acres of federal land to the District to be used to construct a public charter boarding school.
-The bill also approves the District's general fund budget of \$9 billion, including enterprise funds, and \$3 billion capital budget, which includes \$535 million for baseball stadium construction.
+The act also approves the District's general fund budget of \$9 billion, including enterprise funds, and \$3 billion capital budget, which includes \$535 million for baseball stadium construction.